 Turn on some tunes.

-Music is a big part of our family whether listening to blue grass on Saturday mornings, singing along in the car or playing instruments together.
-We are big fans of Spotify and Pandora as whatever you are in the mood for, there is station just for you.
-We like to listen to old crooners on Valentine’s Day like Sinatra, Billie Holiday or the Brat Pack.
+Music is a big part of our family whether listening to bluegrass on Saturday mornings, singing along in the car, or playing instruments together.
+We are big fans of Spotify and Pandora as whatever you are in the mood for, there is a station just for you.
+We like to listen to old crooners on Valentine’s Day like Sinatra, Billie Holiday, or Etta James.

 Do something, anything, all together as family.

-Have a dance party, play a game (Twister or Charades anyone?), do a craft project, play Mario Cart, go ice skating or get cozy on the couch and watch a movie.
+Have a dance party, play a game (Twister or Charades anyone?), do a craft project, play Mario Kart, go ice skating, or get cozy on the couch and watch a movie.
 No matter what you choose you are creating memories and maybe even new traditions.
 The point is you are giving each other the gift of each other!

 I’d love to hear from you about what you do to celebrate Valentine’s Day together as a family!
 Please feel free to comment below!